emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 ![](/media/media/image239.png)

-It is possible to cancel the incident in the external system using a parameter added to the alert rule.
+It is possible to close the incident in the external system using a parameter added to the alert rule.

 ```yaml
   #Recovery definition: